-The U.S. Army Corps of Engineers (USACE) sustainability performance is evaluated against Exective Order (EO) 13514 (Federal Leadership in Environmental, Energy, and Economic Performance), EO 13423 (Strengthening Federal Environmental, Energy, and Transportation Management), the Energy Independence and Security Act (EISA) of 2007, the Energy Policy Act (EPAct) of 2005, the nine USACE Sustainability Plan goals, and other relevant executive and congressional directives.
+The U.S. Army Corps of Engineers (USACE) sustainability performance is evaluated against Exective Order (EO) 13514 (Federal Leadership in Environmental, Energy, and Economic Performance), EO 13423 (Strengthening Federal Environmental, Energy, and Transportation Management), the Energy Independence and Security Act (EISA) of 2007, the Energy Policy Act (EPAct) of 2005, the 10 USACE Sustainability Plan goals, and other relevant executive and congressional directives.

 - Implementing energy and water conservation measures identified by the audits;

 - Implementing the USACE Non-Tactical Vehicle Fleet Management Plan;